 Meth Testing Standards NZ (NZS 8510:2017): Inspector's Guide

-A practical guide to NZS 8510:2017 — the New Zealand standard for methamphetamine contamination testing.
-Covers testing methodology, guideline values, sampling procedures, and professional reporting.
+Practical guide to NZS 8510:2017 for methamphetamine testing in NZ.
+Covers guideline values, sampling procedures, lab analysis, and professional reporting.

 What is NZS 8510:2017?